jonnonz1/nz-statute-book/acts/public/2010/electricity-industry-act-2010.md

 (1) The Authority's functions are as follows:
   (a) to maintain a register of industry participants in accordance with subpart 2, and to exempt individual industry participants from the obligation to be registered:
   (b) to make and administer the Electricity Industry Participation Code in accordance with subpart 3:
-  (c) to monitor compliance with the Act, the regulations, and the Code, and to exempt individual industry participants from the obligation to comply with the Code or specific provisions of the Code:
+  (c) to monitor compliance with the Act, the regulations, and the Code, and to exempt individual industry participants and specified persons from the obligation to comply with the Code or specific provisions of the Code:
   (d) to investigate and enforce compliance with this Part, Part 4, the regulations, and the Code (see subpart 4 of this Part):
   (e) to investigate and enforce compliance with Part 3 (see subpart 2 of Part 3):
   (f) to undertake market-facilitation measures (for example, providing education, guidelines, information, and model arrangements), and to monitor the operation and effectiveness of market facilitation measures: